Eryhnar/Tattoo-Studio-front-end/README.md

 ## Decisions

 - I decided to simplify the design and features vs the capabilities of the back-end given that the extra features would have taken time that right now is better spent researching for other project like the final project.
+- I also decided not to use libraries.
+All elements and date formatting were done manually to reduce both dependencies and weight, and to get some practice with custom elements.

 ## Roadmap
 - Add Input validations